 - Go on a Stuffed Animal Adventure - Let your child take his favorite stuffed animal everywhere on your staycation.
 Snap photographs and encourage him to make a journal as a fun keepsake of your hometown adventures.

 - Build a Tree House - Has someone been dreaming of a backyard retreat?
 Purchase the needed materials and your family can bond while creating a lasting sanctuary.
 If you’re not handy, hire someone to do this before your staycation, and then enjoy your new refuge during your down time.

 - Plan a Film Festival - Plan a movie marathon — maybe featuring a trilogy you want to introduce to the kids or a theme like princesses or martial arts.
 Consider taking the movie theater outdoors with a projector, lawn chairs and blankets.
 Show movies on the side of your house, and invite the neighbors.

 Plan snacks for a neighborhood movie night with an online sign up.
-SAMPLE
+View an Example

 - Cook a Destination Dinner - Can’t make it to Asia?
 Bring the continent’s flavors to your home through a themed dinner.
 Either order out or dish it up in your own kitchen.
 Set the mood with themed decorations.

 - Play Tourist - Check out local, state and national parks nearby — these are often chock full of free fun!
 Local museums and historical sites can offer an entertaining afternoon.
 There must be one or two places your family hasn’t explored yet, so put them on your list.

 - Tour a Local Factory - What is your town known for?
 Many places are home to large manufacturing plants, whether it’s for a famous automobile brand or bakery item.
 Research if you can book a tour — and possibly sample any goods while you’re there.